atharkes/raytracer/README.md

 - Path Guiding

 #### Crazy Ideas:
-- Switch from .NET Framework with OpenTK to .NET Core with MonoGame
 - Take hemisphere of a point on a primitive as camera position and view frustum

 #### Monte Carlo integration required for: